998 related texts · 2 related myths · Page 2 of 21

 It all starts with the verse, "Then Moses…sang" (Exodus 15:1).
 The Rabbis connect this to (Proverbs 31:26), "She opens her mouth with wisdom, and the teaching of kindness is on her...

-Shemot Rabbah, a rich collection of Midrash (rabbinic interpretive commentary)ic interpretations on the Book of Exodus, offers a powerful reading of the verse "Then Moses…sang [thi...
+Shemot Rabbah, a rich collection of Midrashic (rabbinic interpretive commentary) interpretations on the Book of Exodus, offers a powerful reading of the verse "Then Moses…sang [thi...

-But in Jewish tradition, a census wasn't just a matter of logistics.
+In Jewish tradition, a census wasn't just a matter of logistics.
 It was a delicate, even potentially dangerous, undertaking.
-Shemot Rabbah, a rich collection of midrash (rabbin...
+Shemot Rabbah, a rich collection of midrashic (rabbinic...

-Today, we’re diving into a fascinating interpretation of a verse from the Song of Songs – Shir HaShirim – that explores just this idea: the contrast between foul odor and sweet fra...
+A fascinating interpretation of a verse from the Song of Songs – Shir HaShirim – that explores just this idea: the contrast between foul odor and sweet fragrance, and what it revea...

 "While the king was at his feast..."
 (Song of Songs 1:12).
 Rabbi Pinḥas, quoting Rabbi Hoshaya, connects this verse to the King of Kings, the Holy One, blessed be He, and His "feas...